0

 An important part of the Change Leader program is continued engagement with the statewide network of participants.
 Change Leaders are resources and mentors to each other in the sometimes isolated work of creating lasting change in communities.

 We hold statewide meetings of Change Leaders each year in conjunction with the Colorado Creative Industries Summit to continue networking and educational opportunities.
-The meeting includes presentations of new Change Leader Certification Projects.

 Throughout the year, we engage Change Leaders through network communications, regional gatherings and other opportunities for learning and connection.
 We encourage Change Leaders to be active in the network and help in creating engagement around issues, challenges, and opportunities.